 The GINI coefficient for Morocco is derived from household expenditure data so a part of the government's taxes and transfers are already included and there is no available estimate of what the GINI would be before and after taxes and transfers to our knowledge.
-To evaluate the effect of government in reducing inequality in Morocco, the best we can do at this stage is to examine the size of the government's tax take as an indicator of resources available to cover social spending and the amount of social spending, as well as how that revenue is raised and spent.
-In 2016, Morocco's tax revenue represented
+To evaluate the effect of government in reducing inequality in Morocco, the best we can do at this stage is to examine the size of the government's tax take as an indicator of resources available to cover social spending and the amount of social spending.
+How the tax revenue is levied matters a lot.
+Insofar as indirect taxes, duties and fees, play a large role taxation, as is the case in Morocco, their effect is likely to be regressive compared to taxes imposed on incomes.
+And social spending on primary education and health, for example, is likely to be more equalizing than social spending on universities which are disproportionately attended by the relatively well-off.

-26.4%13 of GDP, not far out of line with the average of the sample of selected countries.
+In 2016, Morocco's tax revenue represented 26.4% of GDP, not far out of line with the average of the sample of selected countries (chart 30).
 Tax revenue in Morocco as a share of GDP is far higher than in Egypt but less than Tunisia.
 Brazil and Argentina, where redistribution towards the lower deciles of the income distribution is considerable have higher tax revenue than Morocco by about 5% points of GDP.
 Sweden's tax revenue is a full 18 percentage points of GDP higher than in Morocco.